BranchingBad/BranchingBad/README.md

 Enthusiastic about Linux, Cloud technologies (Podman, RHEL), automation (Ansible, Bash), and development (Python, Java, C#).

 * 🧠  I'm currently focused on learning SDN Networking, cybersecurity and enhancing my Python skills.
-* 🌍  I'm located in Toronto, but I'm open to opportunities in Canada, Mexico, Belize, Costa Rica, Central America, and other countries.
-I'm also open to any countries where it doesn't snow.
-* ✉️  Connect with me at [stephen.ancliffe@outlook.com](mailto:stephen.ancliffe@outlook.com)

 ### Certifications:
 <p align="left">